 For this reason, let me offer some clarity on the matter by explaining what biblical submission does not mean in a woman’s life.

-- Submission is NOT subservience.
+1. Submission is NOT subservience.

-Submission, on the other hand, is defined as someone choosing to yield to authority.
-Submission has nothing to with worth or value.
+Submission, on the other hand, is defined as someone choosing to yield to authority and has nothing to do with worth or value.
 It is an issue of role and respect.
-When God commands a wife to submit to her husband, He is not communicating anything about a her worth or value.
+When God commands a wife to submit to her husband, He is not communicating anything about her worth or value.
 Paul, the author of this verse, wrote in Galatians 3:28, “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (ESV).
 From the beginning, God’s design for humanity was for the man to be the leader of the home.
 His headship carries great responsibility, and his ability to lead faithfully is dependent on his wife’s support and submission.

 2. Submission does NOT suppress women.

-My daughters came into the world under my protection, provision and authority.
-One day, I will most likely walk them down an aisle.
-And when I do, I will symbolically and spiritually hand them over to a young man who will be charged to provide, protect and lead them.
+My daughters came into the world under my protection, provision, and authority.
+One day, I will most likely walk them down an aisle, and when I do, I will symbolically and spiritually hand them over to a young man who will be charged to provide, protect, and lead them.
 No other men deserve – nor should have – this high honor.
 There are no grounds in this teaching for the wholesale suppression of women.

 3. Submission does NOT spread sin.

-Another common criticism goes something like this: “telling wives to submit to their husbands causes women to endure abuse and removes accountability for men.”
-Again, you must acknowledge that any teaching from Scripture can be sinfully twisted and used as the grounds for hurting others.
-I’m fully aware that women have been in volatile, and even violent, situations, only to have their husbands or irresponsible spiritual leaders throw submission in their faces.
-Again, the good news is that Biblical submission to human authority (including that of a wife submitting to her husband) is NEVER permissible or encouraged if it causes disobedience to God.
+Some argue that telling wives to submit to their husbands causes women to endure abuse and removes accountability for men.
+Unfortunately, all Scripture can be sinfully twisted, and my heart breaks that there are women who have been in volatile, and even violent, situations, only to have their husbands or irresponsible spiritual leaders throw submission in their faces.
+Clearly, acting sinfully or continually being treated sinfully in the name of submission is not biblical submission.

-So, any woman being hurt, abused or mistreated by her husband is not bound by the call of submission.
+Biblical submission to human authority (including that of a wife submitting to her husband) is NEVER permissible or encouraged if it causes disobedience to God.
+So, any woman being hurt, abused, or mistreated by her husband is not bound by the call of submission.
 Probably the most popular example of this from the Scriptures is Peter and the early Apostles.
 After being arrested by the religious leaders of their day for preaching Christ as the Messiah, they faced a clear choice.
 Should they obey human authority or God’s authority?
 Their answer could not be clearer.
 “But Peter and the apostles answered, “We must obey God rather than men” (Acts 5:29, ESV).
 This logic is not permission for a wife to disrespect or disregard her husband’s leadership, should she simply disagree.
 It is, however, proof that submitting to her husband is not designed to create an environment where a woman is vulnerable or, even worse, victimized.
 Acting sinfully or continually being treated sinfully in the name of submission is not Biblical submission.